tf-dbis-uni-freiburg/PRoST/README.md

     spark2-submit --class run.Main PRoST-Loader.jar -i <HDFS_path_RDF_graph> -o <output_DB_name> -lp <logical_partition_strategies> -s
 	Example:
-	spark2-submit --class run.Main /home/user/PRoST-Loader-0.0.1-SNAPSHOT.jar -i /data/original/DbPedia -o dbpedia -lp WPT,VP -s
+	spark2-submit --class run.Main /home/user/PRoST-Loader-0.0.1-SNAPSHOT.jar -i /data/original/DbPedia -o dbpedia -lp TT,WPT,VP -s

 The input RDF graph is loaded from the HDFS path specified with the -i option.

 The option -o contains the name of the database in which PRoST will store the graph using its own representation.

 The option -lp allows one to specify a logical partitioning strategy.
-The argument is a comma-separated list of strategies.
+The argument is a comma-separated list of strategies, for instance "TT,WPT,VP".
-Possible values are "WPT" for Wide Property Table and "VP" for Vertical Partitioning.
+Possible values are "TT" for triple table, "WPT" for Wide Property Table, "IWPT" for inverse property table, and "VP" for Vertical Partitioning.
+If this option is missing, the default is "TT,WPT,VP".
 Note that you should not include spaces for multiple strategies, otherwise the program will consider only the first strategy.
-Moreover, -lp is optional.
-In case this parameter is missing the default behavior is to use all possible strategies.
-The strategy Triple Table (TT) is mandatory.
+The strategy "TT" might be automatically triggered if "WPT", "IWPT", or "VP" are selected because they have a dependency on that table.
+If "WPT", and "IWPT" are specified together, the loader will generate a table which is the join of both property tables.

 If the option -s is present, the loader produces a .stats file in the local node, required for querying.
 Note that this file will be generated in the same path from which the application is run.